04-cs-2109-compoutine/Bizarr/README.md

 ## Getting Started
 1. Fork and clone this repo, then npm install or expo install
-2. Create a Firebase config file, called as firebase.js
+2. Create a file in Bizarr folder as secret.js
-3. Create a file in Bizarr folder as secret.js
+3. Follow this tutorial and create a project in fire base [https://www.youtube.com/watch?v=eeGKcZGkKrc]
-4. Follow this tutorial and create a project in fire base [https://www.youtube.com/watch?v=eeGKcZGkKrc]
+4. Follow this tutorial and create your own Google API key [https://www.youtube.com/watch?v=xLHiVsR7hX0]

 ````git
 cd Bizarr && touch secret.js
 ````
-Put all your configs from firebase into secret.js as this:
+Put all your firebase configs and google api key from firebase into secret.js as this:

 ````javascript
 process.env.FIRESTORE_API_KEY = "YOUR KEY";